genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 Rob

 ps.
-You may want to know about OPRM1 as a great position and biological candidate gene---is it causal.
-Unfortunately expression is not consistently high in this proteomics analysis and we will have to look at bit harder to find peptide fragments for this protein.
+You may want to know about OPRM1 as a great position and biological candidate gene--is it causal?
+Unfortunately expression is not consistently high in this proteomics analysis and we will have to look at bit harder to find peptide fragments for the mu opioid receptor.
 Coming soon to a webservice near you.